-If you want to avoid a DMCA strike, you will need to play royalty-free music for Twitch.
+If you want to avoid a DMCA strike, you will need to play DMCA-free music for Twitch.
 There are a few places online where you can compile this music.
 One of the best platforms for DMCA-free music is Epidemic Sound.
 They have over 30,000 songs in many different genres, guaranteeing that you will be able to find music that relates to you and your audience.

 Their affordable personal plan will allow you to use their music on YouTube, Facebook, Instagram, and Twitch.
 They also provide Twitch sound alerts that you can use to add special features throughout your broadcast.

-Twitch DMCA Strike
+Twitch DMCA Strikes

 If you receive a DMCA strike because you played copyrighted music without permission on your stream, take action immediately by removing any content you can find where the infringement was made.
 This will ensure that you will not gain any additional strikes.

-In the event that you receive a DMCA strike on royalty-free music or something you have permission to use, you can issue and appeal to Twitch to try to reverse the strike.
+If you receive a DMCA strike on royalty-free music or something you have permission to use, you can issue and appeal to Twitch to try to reverse the strike.
 You will need to show proof on how you were not breaking any regulations.